ssp21/ssp21-spec/ssp21.md

 It's not important to understand the specifics of Noise's notation, but the following steps are performed.
 This high-level description is not normative.
 A more rigorous definition is given in a later section.

-1. The master sends a message to the outstation containing an ephemeral public key, some additional metadata, and a certificate chain.
+1. The master sends the *REQUEST_HANDSHAKE_BEGIN* message to the outstation containing an ephemeral public key, some additional metadata, and a certificate chain.

 2. The master mixes the entire transmitted message in 1) into the *handshake hash*.